 CPU: The "brains" of your computer, the processor has a huge influence on performance, but depending on what you want to do, even the least-expensive model may be good enough.
 Here's a rundown:

-- Intel Core i7: A step up from Core i5, which Models with numbers that end in HQ or K use higher wattage and have four cores, allowing for even faster gaming and productivity.
+- Intel Core i7: A step up from Core i5, models with numbers that end in HQ or K use higher wattage and have four cores, allowing for even faster gaming and productivity.
 There are also Core i7 Y series chips that have lower power and performance.
-Keep an eye out for CPUs that have a 10 in the model number (ex: Core i7-1060G7 for Ice Lake or Core i7-10710U for Comet Lake) because they are part of Intel's latest, 10th Generation Core Series, and offer better performance.
-Note that Intel's H-series 9th Generation CPUs are available now.
+Keep an eye out for CPUs that have a 10 in the model number because they are part of Intel's latest, 10th and 11th Gen Generation Core Series, and offer better performance.

 - Intel Core i5: If you're looking for a mainstream laptop with the best combination of price and performance, get one with an Intel Core i5 CPU.
-Models that end in U (ex: Core i5-7200U) are the most common.
-Those with the a Y in the name are low power and have worse performance while models with an HQ use more wattage and appear in thicker gaming and workstation systems.
-Intel's newest 10th Generation "Ice Lake" CPUs have four cores, and a number of useful features, including Wi-Fi 6 support, Thunderbolt 3 integration and better AI.
-Read our benchmarking article to see how they perform.
+Models that end in U are the most common.
+Those with a Y in the name are low power and have worse performance while models with an HQ use more wattage and appear in thicker gaming and workstation systems.
+Intel's newest 11th Generation Tiger Lake CPUs have four cores, and a number of useful features, including Wi-Fi 6 support, Thunderbolt 4 integration and better AI.

 - Intel Core i3: Performance is just a step below Core i5 and so is the price.
 If you can possibly step up to a Core i5, we recommend it.